NEWCASTLE WITCHES HISTORY AND FOLKLORE

 The witches' teat was a raised bump somewhere on a witch's body.
 It is often depicted as having a wart-like appearance. and quite large.

-Thie pricking was often undertaken by professional witch prickers, such as John Kincaid, who was active in finding marks on the Newcastle witches but this is still debated, he found marks on Patrick Watson and Manie Halieburton at Dirleton Castle before June 1649 and George Cathie, who was operating in Lanarkshire in November 1649.
+Thie pricking was often undertaken by professional witch prickers, such as John Kincaid, who was active in finding marks on the Newcastle witches but this is still debated due to poor record keeping, he found marks on Patrick Watson and Manie Halieburton at Dirleton Castle before June 1649 and George Cathie, who was operating in Lanarkshire in November 1649.

-The Newcastle trials began after the town council engaged a Scottish witch pricker, who was paid 20 shilling for each guilty witch he found, but his methods raised the suspicions of the English Lieutenant-Colonel Hobson and he was eventually forced to flee. from the court house.
-According to Newcastle notable Ralph Gairdiner, he continued to operate in Northumberland, was arrested, escaped and fled to Scotland.
-There he was again arrested and later executed, having admitted to having caused the death through fraudulent means of 220 women accused of witchcraft in Scotland and England.
-He was eventually captured in Edinburgh and dragged through the streets and stoned before being hung at the gallows.
+The Newcastle trials began after the town council engaged a Scottish witch pricker, who was paid 20 shilling for each guilty witch he found, but his methods raised the suspicions of the English Lieutenant-Colonel Hobson and he was eventually forced to flee Newcastle, he escaped from the court house.
+According to Newcastle notable Ralph Gairdiner, he continued to operate in Northumberland and was arrested, escaped again and fled back to Scotland.
+There he was again arrested and later executed, having admitted to having caused the death through fraudulent means of over 220 women accused of witchcraft in Scotland and England.
+He was eventually captured in Edinburgh and dragged through the streets and stoned before being hung at the gallows which stood on what today is the Royal Mile.

-You can see the haunted artefact, a Scottish witch prickers needle on the tour.
+You can see the haunted artefact, a Scottish witch prickers needle on our witchcraft tour.

-In Newcastle they would hold the witch in front of a jury of men only, there undergarments would be removed along with any under skirts and they would then claim that if this person was a witch they would have no blood as the devil himself had suckled her dry through the witches teat.
+In Newcastle in a small court which we believe is today known as Lloyds Bar on the Newcastle Quayside, John Kincaid and his men would hold the witch in front of a jury of men only, there undergarments would be removed along with any under skirts and they would then claim that if this person was a witch they would have no blood as the devil himself had suckled her dry through the witches teat.
 They would then insert the needle in to the witches thigh and remove the needle.
 If she did not bleed, her dress would be placed back down and found guilty of witchcraft.
-On the 16th witch the judge was changed out and the English Lieutenant-Colonel Hobson who had medical knowledge through his time in the military seen how the witch pricker claimed to be John Kincaid and his aid were basically conning the court.
-By lifting the witches frock and baring her private parts to a all male jury the women would become embarrassed and her face would flush, the pricker would insert the needle and with a lack of blood lose due to body naturally redirecting the blood she was found guilty but the English Lieutenant-Colonel Hobson called John Kincaid's, Cuthbert Nicholson, Thomas Shovel's bluff and challenged the men, they fled by stealing horses and hid within Northumberland where John Kincaid was almost arrested again but fled only to be caught 2 years later in Scotland and killed.
+On the 16th witch the judge was changed out for a new judge, the English Lieutenant-Colonel Hobson who had medical knowledge through his time in the military.
+Colonel Hobson seen how the witch pricker, who is claimed to be John Kincaid and his aid Cuthbert Nicholson were basically conning the court.
+By lifting the witches frock and baring her private parts to an all male jury the women would become embarrassed and her face would flush red, the pricker would insert the needle and with a lack of blood lose due to the human body naturally redirecting the blood to her face, she was found guilty but the English Lieutenant-Colonel Hobson called John Kincaid's, Cuthbert Nicholson, Thomas Shovel's bluff and challenged the men to further tests, when they failed Colonel Hobson called the men out as liars, they fled by stealing horses and hid within Northumberland where John Kincaid was almost arrested again but fled only to be caught 2 years later in Scotland and killed.

 HOW THEY TORTURED THE WITCH'S